Complete GST lifecycle on one platform Complete GST lifecycle on one platform

 |

-GSTR-9C is a reconciliation statement to be submitted by a taxpayer under GST.
-It is to be self-certified by the taxpayer after a due verification of the annual GST returns in GSTR-9 with the financial statements.
+GSTR-9C is a reconciliation statement to be self-certified and filed by certain taxpayers under GST.
+It needs due verification of the annual GST returns in GSTR-9 with the audited financial statements for a given financial year to report any gaps.

 Latest Updates

-GSTR-9C is a reconciliation statement between the annual GSTR-9 of a financial year and the audited financial statements of the taxpayer.
-Every registered taxpayer whose turnover exceeds Rs.2 crore during a financial year is required to file this reconciliation statement.
-This ensures correct self-assessment of taxes by a taxpayer.
-The taxpayer shall prepare this statement and later filed by a taxpayer online or through a facilitation centre along with a copy of the audited financial statements and the GSTR-9 return.
+GSTR-9C is a reconciliation statement for reconciling values between the annual GSTR-9 of a financial year and the audited financial statements of the taxpayer.
+Every registered taxpayer whose turnover exceeds Rs.5 crore during a financial year is required to file this reconciliation statement.
+This ensures correct self-assessment of taxes for a financial year by the applicable taxpayer.
+The taxpayer shall prepare this statement and later file online or through a facilitation centre along with a copy of the audited financial statements and the GSTR-9 return for the financial year.

 What are the Sections to be Filled in Form GSTR-9C?